the-c0d3r/buffer-overflow/README.md

 Buffer overflow exploit testing tool

 optional arguments:
   -h, --help            show this help message and exit --prefix PREFIX       prefix of the string to send --suffix SUFFIX       suffix of the string to send --ip IP               target ip address
-  --port PORT             target port to exploit --rport RPORT           reverse shell port (default: 443) --interface INTERFACE   the interface to use (default: "tun0")
+  --port PORT           target port to exploit
+  --rport RPORT         reverse shell port (default: 443) --interface INTERFACE the interface to use (default: "tun0") --msf MSF             metasploit framework directory to use --noreceive           use if the program doesn't send an initial response on connect --newline             add newline character to the end of the sent data
 ```

 ![](screenshots/1.png)